 Minutes of the expert meeting (pdf 602kb)

-EFSA is reviewing its scientific opinion together with a consideration of the safety of other PFAS chemicals in 2019.
-Until that time both the conclusions and tolerable weekly intakes are considered provisional and may change.
+EFSA reviewed its scientific opinion together with a consideration of the safety of other PFAS chemicals in 2019.
+The report was published on 24 February 2020.

-FSANZ will review the EFSA report to see whether it contains any new information that would warrant a need to reconsider the tolerable daily intakes it published in 2017.
+FSANZ is reviewing the EFSA report to see whether it contains any new information that would warrant a need to reconsider the tolerable daily intakes it published in 2017.